smogpill/HDK/supplements/TMG.md

-Also known as: trimethylglycine, Betaine
+# Also known as
+- Trimethylglycine
+- Betaine
+- Betaine anhydrous

 # Pros
 - Might reduce the side effects of niacin on methyl pools [1]